The math is simple: one referral from each client will double your business.

 - Referrals are pre-qualified clients and are far more likely to meet your definition of “ideal”

-- Referrals have a lower acquisition cost and are likely to be repeat clients
+- Using referrals has a lower acquisition cost and they are likely to be repeat clients

-- Referrals will come as long as you know how to ask for them at the right time
+- As long as you know how to ask for them and at the right time – referrals will come.

 It’s easy for portrait photographers to get creative with a local boutique that caters to your ideal client.
 See you if you can display some of your work on their site or in their store.
 It will make perfect sense for them to send referrals your way.
 (Pro-tip: make sure you know the terms and be certain that it’s a win-win on both sides of the agreement.)